-If you are concerned for the safety of a child or an adult with care and support needs is experiencing or at risk of abuse or neglect you should contact the Children’s Single Point of Contact (C-SPA) or the Adult Social Care team.
-In an emergency (such as immediate danger) you should call 999.
+If you are concerned for the safety of a child or an adult with care and support needs who is experiencing or at risk of experiencing abuse or neglect you should contact the Children’s Single Point of Contact (C-SPA) or the Multi Agency Safeguarding Hub (MASH).
+In an emergency (such as immediate danger to self or others) you should call 999 immediately.

 What is abuse?

 - Physical abuse - includes being hit, shaken, kicked, being locked in a room or being put in an inappropriate restraint

 - Sexual abuse - includes being made to take part in a sexual activity when a person has not given or are not able to give their informed consent

 - Psychological abuse - includes being shouted at, ridiculed, or bullied, threatened with harm, blamed or controlled by intimidation or fear

 - Financial or material abuse - includes theft, fraud, financial exploitation, and being pressured in connection with financial matters or misuse of someone else's finances

 - Neglect - includes the failure to provide essential care and support needs that results in someone being harmed

 - Discrimination - includes ill treatment, harassment, threats or insults due to a person's age, gender, sexuality, disability, race or religious belief